School Hours and Schedule

-School Office Hours of Operation are from 8:30 a.m. to 4:30 p.m.
+School Office Hours of Operation are 8:30 a.m. to 4:30 p.m.
 Monday to Friday.
-We are closed on weekends, Statutory Holidays, and Christmas and Spring Breaks (see Calendar (top or bottom menu) for specific dates).
-During the summer break, office hours are sporadic; however, the school’s answering service is always on.
+We are closed on weekends, Statutory Holidays.
+Office hours may vary during winter, spring & summer breaks.

 PreK – Grade 6